 If you aren’t looking to camp on the property, you have free access to the land, so you can explore and have a good time without spending a dime.

 - Blackwoods Campground

 The sites are mostly rustic with no electric hookups.
-However there are flush toilets available, as we as picnic areas.
+However, there are flush toilets available, as well as picnic areas.
 Sites have fire rings and picnic tables.

 3 super fun activities to do in Maine

 No camping trip is complete without doing some really fun activities to pass the time.
 Thankfully, Maine is packed full of things to do and sites to see.
 Here are three great activities to engage in while camping in Maine!

 One of Maine’s biggest and most prominent attractions is Acadia National Park.
 Over 3 million people visit this park annually and for good reason.
 This is one of the most beautiful areas in the entire Northeast.

 Whether it be exploring over 140 miles of hiking trails, trekking to the top of Cadillac Mountain, experiencing Thunder Hole, or kayaking to some of the various islands off the cost, there is fun for the whole family at Acadia National Park.